-Anatomy is the branch of biology concerned with the study of internal structures or an organ system of an organism.
-Anatomy of flowering plants is the study of the structure of organisms and their parts.
+Anatomy is the branch of biology concerned with the study of the internal structures or organ systems of an organism.
+The anatomy of flowering plants is the study of the structure of organisms and their parts.

-Plant Anatomy also called as the phytotomy.
-It is the study of the internal structure of plant including the tissues, root system, stem, leaves, flower, fruit and seeds.
+Plant Anatomy is also called phytotomy.
+It is the study of the internal structure of a plant, including the tissues, root system, stem, leaves, flower, fruit and seeds.

 What are Flowering Plants?

-Flowering Plants primarily comprises of two tissues, namely meristematic and permanent tissue.
+Flowering Plants primarily comprises two tissues, namely meristematic and permanent tissue.

 Meristematic tissue is further composed of 3 types of tissues that serve very specific functions:

 - Intercalary tissue